Our Lady of Consolation: Casalbuono

 The devotion to Our Lady of Consolation in Casalbuono began when her image was introduced to the laity during the 19th century.
 Her shrine sits on top of Mount Difesa, which was built around the 18th century, to replace the older structure that was destroyed.
 It has since attracted pilgrims and become customary that the image be translated from the town parish church to her sanctuary during its feast days.

 Pope Benedict XVI decreed the canonical coronation of the image on 28 August 2010 through the Dicastery for Divine Worship and the Discipline of the Sacraments.
 The rite of coronation was executed by the former Archbishop of Palermo, Cardinal Salvatore de Giorgi on 11 September 2010.

-In Nereto
+Nereto

-The namesake image of the Madonna in Nereto recalls the invasion of the former Emperor of France, Lord Napoleon Bonaparte on 22 December 1798.
+The image of Our Lady in Nereto recalls the invasion of the former Emperor of France, Lord Napoleon Bonaparte on 22 December 1798.
 Several soldiers of the Napoleonic Army raped and pillaged women in Nereto, and the townspeople retaliated against the army via murder.
-The army proceeded to charge into the town church of Nereto where a woman, Nicolina Tonelli had rang the bell and purported to release angels from the bell tower of the church which fended off the soldiers and purportedly dislodged their bullets.
+The army proceeded to charge into the town church of Nereto where a woman, Nicolina Tonelli had rung the bell and purported to release angels from the bell tower of the church which fended off the soldiers and purportedly dislodged their bullets.
 This claim of miraculous event is now commemorated annually on December 22 and is also memorialized in the same bell.
-The local townspeople later crowned the image of the Madonna by popular demand and further credited her for the miraculous repulsion of the Napoleonic Army.
+The local townspeople later crowned the image by popular demand and further credited her for the miraculous repulsion of the Napoleonic Army.